merenlab/merenlab.org/tutorials/infant-gut/index.md

 First, we will use R to recapitulate what we did in our [paper](https://peerj.com/articles/1319/){:target="_blank"}.
 Of course, please feel absolutely free to look at the Figure 3 behind that link if you are fine with RUINING THE SURPRISE :(

+{:.warning}
+This section is here due to historical reasons.
+This is not our preferred way of visualizing SNV data.

 For this step we will need [this R script](https://github.com/meren/anvio-methods-paper-analyses/blob/master/SHARON_et_al/VARIABILITY_REPORTS/02_GEN_FIGURE_SUMMARY.R){:target="_blank"} Meren had written before.
 You can download it the following way:

 ``` bash